How to deploy a Ruby Discourse app on Google Cloud

-- Set up dependency components, such as Redis and Postgres on GCP.
+- Set up dependency components, such as Redis and Postgres on Google Cloud.

 - Deploy a Discourse application to App Engine flexible environment.